 Once your customer has identified the goods and products to buy from you, they will then submit the LPO with specific items quantity and prices for delivery.

-The LPO will then determine whether you are in a position to fulfil the client’s needs.
+The LPO will then determine whether you are in a position to fulfill the client’s needs.

 Your supplier will then give you the actual cost of the items where you will decide whether to apply for a Purchasing Order Financing.